pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

     pm.Normal("y", mu=μ, sigma=sigma, observed=data.y, dims="obs_id")
 ```

-By plotting the DAG for this model it is clear to see that we now have individual intercept, slope, and variance parameters for each of the groups.
+By plotting the DAG for this model it is clear to see that we now have individual intercept and slope parameters for each of the groups.

 ```{code-cell} ipython3
 pm.model_to_graphviz(model2)
 ```

+### Conduct inference

 ```{code-cell} ipython3
 with model2: